Every mountain biker has the power to help shape the future of our sport. Here are a few easy things you can do to help.

 Volunteer for Trailwork

 Trailwork is sweat equity.
 Land managers and government agencies appreciate reliable, competent volunteers.
 In the last five years, IMBA members have volunteered nearly one million hours of their time to build new trails and improve existing paths.
 Trailwork is fun, rewarding, a great workout and it helps assure continuing trail access for our sport.
-Find IMBA events near you!
+Find IMBA Canada club and events near you!

 IMBA Canada posts frequent news releases on our site that provide action steps for individuals who want to get involved.
 To stay connected with the key issues affecting mountain biking, keep your contact information up to date and visit our website regularly.